9brada6/tabs-with-posts/tests/manual_testing.md

 - Hidden settings and textarea must always have a "No apply" select.
 - All date controls should have yy-mm-dd format.
 - All settings should be only in the first array, aka the array of settings should not be a multidimensional array, except for a checkbox setting(that are array by default).
+- Each link to a documentation section should work, and open in a new tab.

 ## Icons Manual Testing